YingYu12345/Reference_standard_protocol/README.md

 1. Perform quality control on sequence data in fastq files using FastQC.
 For a detailed description of FastQC, visit https://www.bioinformatics.babraham.ac.uk/projects/fastqc/.
 2. Use FastQC on the fastq files generated by fastp to verify the success of adapter removal.
 3. Use FastQ Screen on the fastq files generated by fastp to detect potential contamination with other species, junction primers, etc. For a detailed description of FastQ Screen, visit https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/
-4. Use Qualimap2 to calculate the quality of the reads that are mapped to different genomic regions.
+4. Use Qualimap2 to calculate the quality of the reads mapped to different genomic regions.
 For a detailed description of Qualimap2, visit http://qualimap.conesalab.org/.

 ▲CRITICAL Qualimap takes longer to run and requires more computational resources, whereas the RNA-seq QC module may not run successfully due to version issues.

-5. Use MultiQC to merge the QC results from FastQC, FastQ Screen and Qualimap.
+5. Use MultiQC to merge the QC results from FastQC, FastQ Screen, and Qualimap.
 For a detailed description of MultiQC, visit https://multiqc.info/.

 ### Homogeneity testing
-1. Perform statistical analysis (e.g. ANOVA) to compare the variation between the expression profiles of genes within-unit and those between-unit groups.
+1. Perform statistical analysis (e.g., ANOVA) to compare the variation between the expression profiles of genes within-unit and those between-unit groups.
 The expression profiles are obtained from RNA-seq analysis.
-2. Calculate the adjusted p values with "fdr" method (e.g. "fdr" for Benjamini-Hochberg).
+2. Calculate the adjusted p values with the "fdr" method (e.g., "fdr" for Benjamini-Hochberg).
 A gene is considered homogeneous if the FDR-adjust ANOVA-based p >0.05, indicating no significant difference between within-unit and between-unit groups.

-▲CRITICAL The homogeneous analysis used here is relative loose.
+▲CRITICAL The homogeneous analysis used here is relatively loose.
 Users can choose a more robust test of homogeneity.

 3. Calculate the proportion of genes meeting the homogeneity criterion.
-If a majority of genes (e.g. >95%) shows homogeneity, the reference material is recognized as homogeneous.
+If a majority of genes (e.g.,>95%) show homogeneity, the reference material is recognized as homogeneous.

 Run the script homogeneity_assess.R to execute: